Physical Therapy Assistant Programs: 6 Key Factors to Consider

 Depending on your background, goals and the institution you’re applying to, fulfilling these requirements can range from attainable to potentially frustrating.
 Take some time to shop around and learn more about the requirements for each program.
 It may be helpful to keep track of admissions requirements for all the programs you’re considering on a spreadsheet for easy comparisons.

 Chances are strong you’ll have other commitments when attending PTA school—family, work and hobbies can all be complicating factors.
 These parts of your life are important to you, so you’ll want to consider what, if any, scheduling flexibility a program may have.
 Does the program include any online courses?
 How often will you need to be in the classroom or lab to complete your training?

 One of the easiest ways to create a more malleable schedule is through online courses.
-At Rasmussen College, PTA students take the non-lab portions of their coursework online.
+At Rasmussen University, PTA students take the non-lab portions of their coursework online.
 This format includes weekly readings, discussion posts, writing assignments and live classroom sessions with an instructor.

 While there are scheduled elements in the online portion, students have additional control over much of the timing and their location.
 Online, students can learn from anywhere—while taking a lunch break at work, during early morning study session at a coffee shop, or late at night at their kitchen table.
 “Online coursework allows flexibility for students to study course content when it works best for them,” says Garrigues.

 There’s no question that professors and instructors play a massive role in a students’ education.
 You want to know that you’re learning from instructors who have experience in the field and know how to coach you through challenging subjects.

 When researching programs online, look into the faculty and their qualifications.
 Ideally you’ll find instructors and leadership with a mixture of DPT (Doctor of Physical Therapy) and physical therapist assistant experience, both of which can provide valuable clinical experience and perspective.